ShinyHobo/shinyhobo.github.io/_posts/Delta/2022-10-26-Progress-Tracker-Delta.md

 * VFX Team added 42 days of work
 x1 => 2 Art devs with 3 tasks (25% load)

-* Release Release_title has been changed from
+* Release version has been changed from
 '3.18'
 to '3.17'